-Attacks and Defenses is the bridge course between Fundamentals and Systems Integration courses.
-It is designed to integrate studies in the principles of hematology, immunology, microbiology, toxicology, pathology, pharmacology, and neoplasia.
-Its goal is to ensure that students understand the vocabulary, principles and pathophysiology of disciplines that are not necessarily organ based.
-Students will be introduced to advanced history taking skills and clinical problem solving skills.
-Instructional methods include lectures, weekly laboratories and small group exercises, evidence-based medicine assignments, and standardized patient exercises.
+Attacks and Defenses is the bridge course between Fundamentals and Systems Integration courses and addresses the vocabulary, principles, and pathophysiology of disciplines that are not necessarily organ based.
+The course integrated studies in hematology, immunology, microbiology, toxicology, pathology, pharmacology, and neoplasia.
+Students will be introduced to advanced history taking skills, clinical problem solving skills and application of evidenced medicine.
+Instructional methods include lectures, weekly laboratories and small group exercises, evidence-based medicine assignments, team-based learning, team-based problem solving and standardized patient exercises.
 (6 weeks)

 This course utilizes both an organ- and disease-based focus to organize studies in nutrition and metabolism, the gastrointestinal and endocrine systems, and liver and biliary tree function.
 It is designed to integrate cell metabolism, normal and pathologic anatomy, pharmacology, physiology, pathophysiology and the physical examination and related interviewing, diagnostic testing and imaging.
 Understanding the metabolic and pathophysiologic consequences of public health problems including alcoholism, obesity and diabetes reinforce concepts learned.
 Learning is facilitated through faculty lectures, computer based tutorials, assigned readings, small group case discussions and workshops for problem solving and skills development.
 Clinical correlations reinforce the lessons of the community preceptorships.
 (8 weeks)

-This course covers the nervous system through integrative study of behavior, cellular and systems neurobiology, neuroanatomy, neuroethics, neuropharmacology, neurophysiology, pathophysiology, and psychopathology.
+Students in this course learn about the nervous system through integrative study of behavior, cellular and systems neurobiology, neuroanatomy, neuroethics, neuropharmacology, neurophysiology, pathophysiology, and psychopathology.
 Students also learn the neurologic and mental status examinations, related interviewing, diagnostic testing and imaging.
-Several instructional methods support learning in this course, including lecture, online independent study modules, readings from a variety of sources, laboratory sessions, physical examination and interviewing skills sessions, simulation, and case discussions prepared by students.
+Several instructional methods support learning in this course, including lecture, online independent study modules, readings from a variety of sources, laboratory sessions, physical examination and interviewing skills sessions, simulation, team-based learning and case discussions prepared by students.
 (9 weeks)